cirilomegg/Data-Structures-in-Golang/README.md

-# Data-Structures-in-Golang
+# Data Structures in Golang
-A collection of data structures in Golang
+A collection of data structures implemented in Golang